vktrl/nginx-domain-redirect/README.md

 ## What? ##
 - It's tiny, built on Alpine
-- Configurable port (defaults to 80)
+- Configurable port, defaults to 80
 - Logging to stdout, ready for Stackdriver/Cloudwatch
-- Permanent 301 redirect using `return` vs `rewrite` for faster execution
+- Redirect using `return` vs `rewrite` for faster execution
+- Configurable HTTP status, defaults to 301
 - Paths are preserved: `htp://www.old.com/blog/article` will be redirected to `https://www.new.com/blog/article`

 ## How? ##